Newton vs. Coulomb in AdS/CFT and the Weak Gravity Conjecture: Discussion

 In previous studies of binding energy in AdS, it was the self-binding energy of particles in pure AdS spacetime that was considered \cite{Aharony:2021mpc, Andriolo:2022hax}.
 Our focus, instead, has been on interaction between the particle and black holes of all sizes.
 It would be interesting to explore the question of self-binding in such backgrounds, in which case contact terms would play a very important role, for small enough values of $\Delta_q$.
 We can also gain substantial insight into these problems by considering specific examples of (holographic) CFTs.

-There is the prospect of extending this picture to other interesting geometries like that of rotating black holes (see, for instance, \cite{Aalsma:2020duv} which explores the WGC from a very different point of view).
+There is the prospect of extending this picture to other interesting geometries, including rotating black holes (for some very different approaches to WGC and related questions, see for instance, \cite{Aalsma:2020duv, *Cuomo:2022kio}).
 We can also introduce additional scalars.
 It would also be worthwhile to consider in greater detail interactions with the black hole microstates, which might be helpful in furthering our understanding of the dynamics of black holes in AdS/CFT.
 We leave such exciting possibilities for future investigations.